Oh do I disagree with that one.

-Or their high school friend from an old yearbook photo.
+Or their high school sweetheart from an old yearbook photo.

 Or their dog wearing pajamas and a hat.

-Only if your heart is truly into the project.
-Otherwise, you're asking for trouble and likely to disappoint the collector.
-You'll hate the project and you'll kick yourself for accepting it.
-And you'll never feel you've been paid enough.
+No, not unless your heart is truly into the project.
+Otherwise, you’re asking for trouble and likely to disappoint the collector.
+You’ll hate the project and you’ll kick yourself for accepting it.

 But here’s the good news…

-A high-quality no, the kind that's genuinely supportive of the other, is empowering.
-You'll feel your confidence rise when the wrong commitments are off your plate.
-And you'll be dying to get into your other projects.
+A high-quality no is empowering.
+You’ll feel your confidence rise when the wrong commitments are off your plate, and you’ll be dying to get into your other projects.

 Just about everyone in the workforce has a specialty.
-Find yours, and work like crazy until you do it better than anyone else.
+Find yours, work like crazy at it, and do it better than anyone.
 Only then will the right opportunities find you.

 Resilience is King